gwdevhub/GWToolboxpp/Website/index.md

 * __Open tabs on the left__ will open panels on the left instead of right side.
 * __Freeze info widget positions__ will freeze Timer, Bonds Monitor, Target Health and Target Distance position on screen.
 Additionally, it will allow click-through all of those except for bonds monitor.
 * __Hide target windows__ will hide Target Health and Target Distance when a target is not selected.
-* __Minimize to Alt position__ makes the saved positions for toolbox and minimized toolbox independent.
+* __Minimize to different position__ makes the saved positions for toolbox and minimized toolbox independent.
+* __Adjust positions on window resize__.
+Toolbox++ will try to adjust widget positions when the Guild Wars window is resized, e.g. by keeping the timer on the right border.
+* __Borderless window mode__ will turn the Guild Wars window into "borderless fullscreen" mode, which means GW will show full-screen but act if it was windowed.
+* __Suppress item messages__ will remove all chat messages of item drops and pick-ups, with the exception of gold rarity items assigned to yourself.
 * __Tick with pcon status__.
 If enabled, when enabling or disabling **Pcons** Toolbox++ will also tick or untick in party list.
 * __Save Location Data__.
 If enabled, Toolbox++ will save your position each second in a log file in the settings folder.
 * __Open GWToolbox++ Website__ will open this web page.